openhive-network/hive/doc/building.md

     ./bootstrap.sh "--prefix=$BOOST_ROOT"
     ./b2 install

-Then the instructions are the same as for hive:
+Then, the instructions are the same as for Hive:

     git clone https://github.com/openhive-network/hive
     cd hive